Society for Canadian Women in Science and Technology: History

-The first SCWIST web site was launched in 1997.
+The first SCWIST website was launched in 1997.
 The update and new logos were done in 2012.

 The most recent acknowledgement of the SCWIST value was done by Status of Women Canada.
 This grant funded a launch of an online mentorship network in 2014.
 This program (named makepossible) was developed to attract, retain and advance women in science and technology.

-Immigrating Women in Science program (IWIS) started in 1999.
+The Immigrating Women in Science program (IWIS) started in 1999.
 It offers mentorship and other resources to women who have immigrated to Canada after having trained and established careers in science, engineering and technology in other countries.
-IWIS is partially funded by British Columbia Government.
-IWIS also creates opportunities for the skilled immigrants to express their opinions.
+IWIS is partially funded by the British Columbia Government.
+IWIS also creates opportunities for skilled immigrants to express their opinions.